CFSAN-Biostatistics/snp-pipeline/docs/cmd_ref.rst

   optional arguments:
-    -h, --help            show this help message and exit -n NAME, --vcfname NAME
+    -h, --help            show this help message and exit -f, --force           Force processing even when result files already exist and are newer than inputs (default: False) -n NAME, --vcfname NAME
                           File name of the input VCF files which must exist in each of the sample directories (default: var.flt.vcf)